Scheduling (computing): Linux 2.6.23 to Linux 6.5

 Con Kolivas' work, most significantly his implementation of fair scheduling named Rotating Staircase Deadline (RSDL), inspired Ingo Molnár to develop the Completely Fair Scheduler (CFS) as a replacement for the earlier O(1) scheduler, crediting Kolivas in his announcement.
 CFS is the first implementation of a fair queuing process scheduler widely used in a general-purpose operating system.

 The CFS uses a well-studied, classic scheduling algorithm called fair queuing originally invented for packet networks.
 Fair queuing had been previously applied to CPU scheduling under the name stride scheduling.
 The fair queuing CFS scheduler has a scheduling complexity of $O(\log N)$, where N is the number of tasks in the runqueue.
 Choosing a task can be done in constant time, but reinserting a task after it has run requires $O(\log N)$ operations, because the run queue is implemented as a red–black tree.

 The Brain Fuck Scheduler, also created by Con Kolivas, is an alternative to the CFS.

 Linux 6.6

 In 2023, Peter Zijlstra proposed replacing CFS with an earliest eligible virtual deadline first scheduling (EEVDF) process scheduler.
 The aim was to remove the need for CFS latency nice patches.

 Linux 6.12

-Linux 6.12 added support for userspace scheduler extensions, also known as sched_ext.
-These schedulers can be installed and replace the default scheduler.
+Linux 6.12 added support for scheduler extensions that can be added from userspace; this mechanism is known as sched_ext.
+An eBPF program can be loaded into the kernel to implement a scheduling policy.
+These schedulers can replace the default scheduler.